MortimerSnerd/binky/README.md

 is dumb and just supplies Linux/X specific libraries as link targets.
 So you'll have work ahead of you if you want to compile on anything else.

+## TODOS
+- There are some things in raylib.zig that weren't translated, like the color constants, and some of the easing functions.
+Some of those might be simple fixes for translate\_c.
+Others may just need to be in the generation script, or manually.